bPlugins/video-player-block-free/readme.txt

 == Description ==

 Video Player Block is a powerful and versatile WordPress plugin that lets you embed and play videos with style.
-Beyond the standard HTML5 player, it offers support for industry-leading engines like **React Video Player**, **Video.js**, and **Vidstack**, making it the ultimate tool for professional video sites.
+Beyond the standard HTML5 player, the Pro version unlocks industry-leading engines like **React Video Player**, **Video.js**, and **Vidstack**, plus a full suite of Pro blocks — **Video Gallery**, **Playlist**, **Lightbox**, **Reels**, **Comparison**, **Testimonial Card**, and **Transcript** — making it the ultimate tool for professional video sites.

-Whether you are showcasing YouTube, Vimeo, self-hosted MP4s, HLS streams, or external media from services like Amazon S3 or BunnyCDN, this plugin provides a clean, responsive, and highly customizable video experience directly within the Gutenberg editor.
+Whether you are showcasing YouTube, Vimeo, self-hosted MP4s, or external media from services like Amazon S3 or BunnyCDN, this plugin provides a clean, responsive, and highly customizable video experience directly within the Gutenberg editor.

 **[Video Player Block](https://bplugins.com/products/video-player-block/)** | **[Documentation](https://bplugins.com/docs/video-player-block/)** | **[Demos](https://bblockswp.com/demo/video-player-block-all-demos/)**